gflohr/qgoda-site/en/docs/output-location.md

 ## Suffix Translation

 Asset processing is triggered by the suffixes of the source file.
-The triggers are defined in the variable `processors.triggers` in the site configuration file `_config.yaml`.
+The triggers are defined in the variable `C:processors.triggers` in the site configuration file `P:_config.yaml`.
 Look at this excerpt of the Qgoda default configuration:

 [% USE Pygments linenos='table' %]
 [% FILTER pygments 'yaml' %]